 Famous for its stunning location in the Indian Ocean, Sri Lanka is more than just a burgeoning tourist destination.

 Sri Lanka’s recovery from its 30-year civil war has led to a boom in reconstruction.
 With its highly-educated population, rule of law, strong relationships with the UK and free trade agreements with India, Pakistan and Singapore, the island is a gateway for those seeking to do business in the region.
 Moving away from a predominantly rural economy, Sri Lanka has seen growth in service industries and manufacturing.
 Its position on the Maritime Silk Road makes it a key point on the Chinese Belt and Road Initiative (BRI) with a Sino–Sri Lankan free trade agreement under negotiation.

 for ease of doing business (in a survey of 190 measured economies by The World Bank)

 Sri Lanka is the world’s fourth largest tea producer, and it is where the quintessentially British Lipton Tea was first founded back in the 1880s.
 Tea has remained a key export product ever since.

 Tourism is one of the country’s main sectors, with growth in both international and domestic tourists, attracted by Sri Lanka’s stunning beaches and ancient heritage.
 The country’s agriculture is focused on tea, coconuts and rubber.
-Sri Lanka is one of the world’s leading suppliers of brown fibre from coconuts and ranked thirteenth amongst global rubber producers in 2017.
+Sri Lanka is one of the world’s leading suppliers of brown fibre from coconuts and ranked twelfth amongst global rubber producers in 2020.

 Read on to discover more about the dos and don’ts of doing business in Sri Lanka and how trading in or with the country could help boost the future growth of your business.